The best way to address poor work performance with employees

-We have concrete steps to help you deal with underperforming employees: tips for preparing to address the poorly performing employee, how to handle the discussion, and what to do afterward.
+Dont worry!
+We got you.
+We have concrete steps to help you deal with underperforming employees as well as tips for preparing your meeting with the poorly performing employee, how to handle the discussion, and what to do afterward.

 What is poor work performance?